rwijtvliet/dotfiles/README.md

 The script takes one or more app (=folder) names as arguments, and also allows for the usage of text files; see `./install -h` for help.

-Whenever the `install.sh` script has completed correctly, we need to handle the `.private` files that handle private information such as passwords.
+Whenever the `install.sh` script has completed correctly, we need to handle the `.private` files and folders that handle private information such as passwords.

-- If the repository is a private one, the `.private` files and folders will not be empty, and nothing needs to be done.

-- If the repository was cloned from github or another public source, there will only be empty `.private` files.
-These must be replaced.
-The replacement can be:

-  - an identically named file or folder, copied over from a (non-public) source.

-  - another symlink, to an accessible (non-public) file or folder.
-In this case, we get a symlink chain, e.g.
+For this, check the repository for files that end in `.private`.
+These are endpoints of symlinks created at various places on the filesystem.
+They are empty and need to be replaced.
+Best-practice: replace them with another symlink, to an accessible (non-public) file or folder.
+We then get a symlink chain, e.g.

     ```
     ~/.config/espanso  # location on filesystem